Code-Institute-Submissions/sipostudent-Milestone-Project-1/README.md

 #### Identified Issues

 - Once deployed, I realised that the images which I had used were uncompressed and quite large in size which took the total size of the website above 10mb which I considered too large for an SPA.
 So, I removed all images, compressed the file sizes, and then replaced into the website.
-- The font-family which I used appeared fine within testing, but when I tested the application on a real mobile device or on other desktops than my own, the font-family would change.
-This issue remains unsolved and is pending resolve, but I am leaning towards the idea that the font I used is one which requires a purchase before it can be used in product/s for mass distribution.
+This matter has now been resolved.

 #### Result

-- With the exception of the font-family issue, I would suffice this was a successful deployment, all project requirements were met, and the website, although based on a fictional premise, has indeed proven to be functional, user-friendly, and aesthetically pleasing.
+- I would suffice this was a successful deployment, all project requirements were met, and the website, although based on a fictional premise, has indeed proven to be functional, user-friendly, and aesthetically pleasing.

 ## CREDITS